xdevguild/awesome-multiversx-dev-resources/readme.md

 - [MultiversX Playground](https://play.elrond.com/) - Smart contracts playground.
 You can choose from a couple of templates or write your smart contract.
 You can even build and deploy it.
 - [NFT service](https://github.com/multiversx/mx-nft-service) - GraphQl service to provide informations regarding nfts and auctions on MultiversX Blockchain
 - [xExchange service](https://github.com/multiversx/mx-exchange-service) - Decentralized Exchange Service based on GraphQL
+- [Latest MultiversX Releases](https://multiversx.com/releases) - The feed to help you catch up with latest releases

 ### Explorers and APIs